GNOME/gtk/docs/reference/gtk/section-list-widget.md

 ## List styles

-One of the advantages of the new list widgets over `GtkTreeView` and cell renderers is that they are fully themable using GTK CSS.
+One of the advantages of the new list widgets over `GtkTreeView` and cell renderers is that they are styleable using GTK CSS.
 This provides a lot of flexibility.
 The themes that ship with GTK provide a few predefined list styles that can be used in many situations:

 ![Rich list](rich-list.png)

-This style of list is low density, spacious and uses an outline focus ring.
+This _rich list_ style is low density, spacious and uses an outline focus ring.
 It is suitable for lists of controls, e.g. in preference dialogs or settings panels.
 Use the `.rich-list` style class.

 ![Navigation sidebar](navigation-sidebar.png)

-This style of list is medium density, using a full background to indicate focus and selection.
+The _sidebar_ style of list is medium density, using a full background to indicate focus and selection.
 Use the `.navigation-sidebar` style class.

 ![Data table](data-table.png)

-This style of list is a high density table, similar in style to a traditional treeview.
+The _data table_ style of list is a high density table, similar in style to a traditional treeview.
 Individual cells can be selectable and editable.
 Use the `.data-table` style class.

 ## Comparison to GtkTreeView